 As October temperatures cool on Hilton Head Island, this is an ideal time to refine your golf game and get “back to basics.”
 Here are a few of my top fall golf tips, to help you make the most of your game:

-2. Stay relaxed.
-Encourage your body to stay relaxed and to allow the club to do its job.
+Encourage your body to stay relaxed while you play golf and allow the club to do its job.
 Respect the weight of the club, keep your body loose and keep your elbows close to your body.
 I recommend you stretch daily, starting with your hips, hamstrings and wrists.
 Frequently, in a lesson when the student becomes tense and performance deteriorates, I change the atmosphere by asking questions about other hobbies or vacation activities.
 This melts the tension away and performance improves.

 October is one of my favorite months of the year on Hilton Head Island.
 It is not too hot or too cool.
 You still need to stay hydrated, wear a hat and apply high-SPF sunscreen.

-Make the most of your time on the golf course.
+Make the most of your time when you play golf.
 I’ll see you out on the course!

 By Doug Weaver, Palmetto Dunes Oceanfront Resort

 Ranked the #2 Instructor in South Carolina by Golf Digest and a former PGA Touring Pro, Doug Weaver is the Director of Instruction at the Palmetto Dunes Golf Academy and leads “Where Does the Power Come From?” a complementary golf clinic and exhibition on Mondays at 4 p.m.
-For details and reservations for golf clinics, classes, lessons and on-course instruction, call (888) 322-9091 or visit palmettodunes.com.
+For details and reservations for golf clinics, classes, lessons and on-course instruction, call 888-322-9091 or visit www.palmettodunes.com.